nedron92/devcertkit/README.md

 - [ ] better configuration management

 ---
 # License

-Work in progress.
+This project is currently in an early development stage.
-Licensing will be clarified before the first stable public release.
+Licensing will be clarified before v1.0.0.

 EasyRSA itself is licensed separately by the OpenVPN community.